 Summer Solstice and Spiritual Survival

 Midsummer, the time of new beginnings, has been celebrated since the pagan holiday of Litha.
-Now, it is a time for inner power and brightness, a spiritual battle between light and shadow that culminates in the perfect balance of day and night.
+It is a time for inner power and brightness.
 Even in those who do not mark the summer solstice, there is an internal flame within when the days get longer, the sun leading us through better times.
 And by celebrating the sun and the power it provides to all nature, humans are spiritually ignited, connecting to its life force.

 Greet the Sun